 Conventional strip and column footings founded over the undisturbed native silt and clay or silt and sand till may be designed using a maximum allowable bearing pressure of 90 kPa for serviceability limit state (SLS) and 135 kPa for ultimate limit state (ULS) factored bearing resistance.
 The factored ULS value includes the geotechnical resistance factor of 0.5.
-This bearing capacity limits the allowable grade raise to 2.5 m, a maximum strip footing width of 2.0, and a maximum pad footing width of 4.0 m.
+This bearing capacity limits the allowable grade raise to 2.5 m, a strip footing width between 0.6 and 2.0 m, and a pad footing width between 1.0 and 4.0 m.

 In-situ field testing may be required to check the strength and stability of the footings subgrade.
-Any incompetent subgrade areas as identified from in-situ testing must be subexcavated and backfilled with approved structural fill.
+Any incompetent subgrade areas as identified from in-situ testing must be sub-excavated and backfilled with approved structural fill.
 Similarly, any soft or wet areas should also be sub-excavated and backfilled with approved structural fill only.
 Prior to placing any approved structural fill, the subgrade should be inspected and approved by geotechnical engineer or a qualified geotechnical personnel.
 The bearing pressure is contingent on the water level being 0.3 m below the underside footing elevation in order to have a stable and dry subgrade during construction.